harivenkateshsj/Test-Automation-Framework/Readme.md

 The report contains information on test cases executed, passed, failed, and skipped, along with screenshots for failed tests.

 ## Logs
-Logs are created during the test execution and stored in the ./ logs/ directory.
+Logs are created during the test execution and stored in the ./logs/directory.

 ## Integrated the project Github Actions
 This automation framework is integrated with github actions.
 The tests will be executed at 11:30PM IST every day.